yanagiba/swift-lint/Documentation/CommandLineUsage.md

 By default, the found issues are rendered in plain text format.
 This is primarily for console output.
 More human readable report types, like HTML, can be used to generate the report and opened in a browser;
-some machine friendly report types, like PMD and Xcode, can be used, and the other tools can pick up the report, and render it in their integrated environment.
+some machine friendly report types, like PMD and Xcode, can be used, so that other tools may pick up the output, and render it in their integrated environment.

 You can switch to another report type by `--report-type <report_identifier>`.
-Swift Lint bundles with the following report types:
+Swift Lint bundles with the following reporters:

 - text:
   - the default text output, mainly used in console